cantafionathan/cantafionathan.github.io/blog/mle-is-not-intuitive.md

 description: The justification for using MLE estimates seems fairly intuitive, but this post makes an argument for why it isn't.
 ---

 When I was first introduced to maximum likelihood estimation (MLE), it felt like a very natural and intuitive idea.
 The first distributions I learned about were discrete, with probability mass functions that really did assign probabilities to events.
-Later, when I learned about continuous distributions, I was told to think of probability densities as a kind of proxy for probabilities.
+Then I learned about continuous distributions, which had densities.
+Of course, it was emphasized that you cannot evaluate the density at a point to obtain the probability of realizing that point.
+But my rough intuition was to think of probability densities as a kind of proxy for probabilities.
 That intuition mostly worked well enough.

 Then came MLE.
 Given a parameterized family of distributions, we estimate the parameters by choosing the ones that maximize the likelihood of the observed data.
 If you quietly identify “likelihood” with “probability,” this feels completely reasonable: choose the parameters under which the data are most likely to occur.
+If anything my introduction to MLE re-enforced my rough inuition about densities.

 The problem is that, for continuous distributions, likelihood is not a probability at all.
 It is a product of density values evaluated at the observed data points.
 And unlike probabilities, densities can be made arbitrarily large.
 For example, in a normal model, shrinking the variance concentrates more and more mass near the mean, causing the density at that point to blow up.